TartanLlama/tartanllama.github.io/_posts/2016-07-20-structured-bindings.md

 ### Built-in support

-The great news is that decomposition declarations are supported out-of-the-box for classes where all the non-static member variables are public (or all public-only non-statc members are in a single direct base class).
+The great news is that structured bindings are supported out-of-the-box for classes where all the non-static member variables are public (or all public-only non-statc members are in a single direct base class).
 So a class like this can be decomposed with no additional code:

 {% highlight cpp %}
 struct yay {